vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 A vSphere user account with which the VCH runs after deployment.
 Because deploying a VCH requires greater levels of permissions than running a VCH, you can configure a VCH so that it uses different user accounts for deployment and for operation.
 In this way, you can limit the day-to-day operation of a VCH to an account that does not have full administrator permissions on the target vCenter Server.

-If not specified, the VCH runs with the credentials with which you deploy the VCH, that you specify in either `--target` or `--user`.
+If not specified, the VCH runs with the vSphere Administrator credentials with which you deploy the VCH, that you specify in either `--target` or `--user`.

 <pre>--ops-user <i>user_name</i></pre>

 Wrap the user name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes special characters.

 <pre>--ops-user '<i>user_n@me</i>'</pre>

+The user account that you specify in `--ops-user` must exist before you deploy the VCH.
+For information about the permissions that the `--ops-user` account requires, see [Set Up the `--ops-user` User Account](set_up_ops_user.md).

 ### `--ops-password` ###